English Template Timed Text Style Guide

 - Please include the speaker’s name, company name and/or character name in addition to their title to the template, as these are not redundant for character-based languages.
 Languages using the Latin alphabet will remove redundancies as needed.

-- Only include the speaker’s title, name, etc. once - the first time the speaker appears in the documentary.
+- Only include the speaker’s title, name, etc. once - the first time the speaker appears.

 - When ongoing dialogue is interrupted by a speaker’s title, use ellipsis at the end of the sentence in the subtitle that precedes it and at the beginning of the sentence in the subtitle that follows it.